-Anitra and Jason are two type nerds, who share the strange and wonderful stories of the typefaces we read every day (and their mutual disdain for the typeface Goudy)
+Anitra and Jason are two type nerds sharing the strange and wonderful stories of the typefaces we read every day (and their mutual disdain for the typeface Goudy).

 Due to technical issues during recording, we skip our advertised feature on Times New Roman; although fear not, we will return to Times New Roman in the future.
 Instead we focus on Gill Sans, and Eric Gill, type designer and religious artist, with a sideline in erotic woodcuts.

-Jason warns that luxuriant facial hair combined with smock-wearing are a red flag, and Anitra confesses some disturbing revelations mean she is no longer a fan of Eric Gill or Chris Pratt.
+Jason warns that luxuriant facial hair combined with smock-wearing are a red flag, and Anitra confesses disturbing revelations mean she is no longer a fan of Gill Sans or Chris Pratt.
 We agree that Gill Sans is not a typeface for beginners, and discuss the hazards of uneven proportions in letterforms.
-Anitra laments that Gill Sans being the “British Helvetica” doesn’t wash with Americans.
+Anitra laments that saying Gill Sans is the “British Helvetica” doesn’t wash with Americans.

 Weblinks referenced in this episode: